Here are tips for organizing email by using folders, plus a list of folders to create for your personal email inbox.

 Today, we're focused on organizing your personal email, so that it isn't just a mass of emails in your inbox that is overwhelming, but instead becomes a place where you can store and reference information as needed, just like you would in a home filing system.

-The reason this is important is because, now with so many things becoming digital instead of on actual paper, you really have two or more filing systems in your home, whether or not you actually thought of them that way before or not.
+The reason this is important is because, now with so many things becoming digital instead of on actual paper, you really have several filing systems in your home, whether or not you actually thought of them that way before or not.

 Make sure, before you begin to organize the emails within your account that you've gotten rid of email clutter.
 There's never any point in organizing clutter, and we all know a lot of the emails we get each day, even those that don't end up in our spam folder, are actually junk.

 Yesterday's mission was focused on decluttering email (click here to read it), so don't skip that most important first step.

 These days information can be digital or on paper.

 We worked on organizing your paper information in the Organize Home Filing System Challenge here, and it is actually a great model for how to organize your digital filing systems in your home, which include both your email and other computer files.